wawilk/AI-on-Fabric/README.md

 * Multivariate Anomaly detection

 ## Prerequisites
-In each folder there is a document with prerequisites for performing the included lab or demo
+In each folder there is a document named prerequisites.pdf with setu instructions for performing the included lab or demo